RosieTrainor/BookShelf/README.md

 All the colours used on the site were tested against WCAG colour contrast standards, to ensure each component stood out against the background for visually impaired users.

-All compoments meet at least WCAG AA standards, with many meeting AAA.
+All components meet at least WCAG AA standards, with many meeting AAA.

 The navigation section has a wood image as its background, with many colours within it.
 To test this I extracted the lightest colour found in the background and tested it against the font colour.
 It met WCAG for large text.
 All other colours in the image met WCAG AAA for both large and small text.
 Since the lightest colour in the image is not at all prevalent, I was happy with this result.